SlicerIGT/SlicerIGT/README.md

 # SlicerIGT
-This repository contains SlicerIGT extension for 3D Slicer, which consists of modules forsupporting image-guided interventions.
+This repository contains the SlicerIGT extension for 3D Slicer, which consists of modules for supporting image-guided interventions.

 ## User documentation